alexrotaru15/flight-deals/README.md

-Flight Deals offer - Developed for friends and family use
+Flight Deals App - Developed for friends and family use

 Deployed on heroku: https://flight-deals-rot.herokuapp.com/